Salesforce Testing Tutorial for Beginners

 What is Salesforce Testing?

-A great thing about Salesforce is that many of the out-of-box features can be customized to suit a company’s needs.
-Salesforce testing is a validation of the configuration and customization performed in vanilla SDFC.
+A great thing about Salesforce is that most out-of-the-box features can be customized to suit a company’s needs.
+Salesforce testing is the validation of the configuration and customization performed in vanilla SFDC, including Apex classes, Lightning Web Components, flows, Process Builder, and integrations.

 SalesForce Testing

-The challenge is to ensure that a tester is checking the code that has been customized instead of testing the built-in Salesforce functionality.
+The challenge is to ensure that a tester is checking the customized code, not the built-in Salesforce functionality that Salesforce already covers in its trust-and-release pipeline.

 Why Salesforce Testing?

-• It helps you verify that the finished system can support the client’s business processes.
+• It verifies that the finished system supports the client’s business processes end to end.

-• It helps you catch problems early while they’re easy to fix.
+• It catches problems early, while they are easy and inexpensive to fix.

-• Workflows allow you to check the functionality of time-based events.
+• Workflows let you verify the functionality of time-based events such as escalation rules.

 Salesforce Terminology

-• AppExchange: Salesforce’s online marketplace where users can discover and install custom applications and extensions for Salesforce environments.
+• AppExchange: Salesforce’s online marketplace where users can discover and install custom applications and extensions.

 Types of Salesforce Testing